 In general, soil/sediment samples will be analyzed for the Target Analyte List (TAL) of Volatile Organic Compounds (VOCs) and TAL-Semi-Volatile Organic Compounds (SVOCs).
 Groundwater samples collected from monitoring wells will be analyzed for TAL-VOCs and natural attenuation parameters.
-Water samples collected to discharge treated groundwater into the drainage ditch will be analyzed for VOCs, SVOCs, and Priority Pollutant List (PPL) of metals.
+Water samples collected to discharge treated groundwater into the sanitary sewer will be analyzed for VOCs, SVOCs, Priority Pollutant List (PPL) of metals, PCBs, cyanide, total suspended solids, pH and phenolic compound.